-- all milled cracks conform with the specified milling profile; - the milling conforms to the path of the crack with no part of the crack outside or touching the edge of the milled cross-section; - all milled cracks are filled with the proper asphalt mix; - the asphalt mix is compacted to the required density; - the completed work provides a smooth transition between the infilled material and the adjacent undisturbed pavement surface; and - all milled material has been properly spread over the sideslope or disposed of and the work area left in a neat and tidy condition.
+- All milled cracks conform with the specified milling profile. - Milling conforms to the path of the crack with no part of the crack outside or touching the edge of the milled cross-section. - All milled cracks are filled with the proper asphalt mix. - The asphalt mix is compacted to the required density. - The filled areas provide a smooth transition between the infilled material and the adjacent undisturbed pavement surfaces.

+• All milled material has been properly spread over the sideslope or otherwise disposed of, and the work area is left in a neat and tidy condition acceptable to the Consultant.